Mi5sssss/Mi5sssss.GitHub.io/index.md

 menutitle: Home
 menuorder: 1
 ---
 From Aug.
-2022, I will be a Ph.D. student in the [Electrical, Computer, and Systems Engineering Department](https://www.ecse.rpi.edu/), [School of Engineering](https://eng.rpi.edu/), at [Rensselaer Polytechnic Institute](https://www.rpi.edu/) with a research interests in Computer Architecture and Computer System Design.
+2022, I will be a Ph.D. student in the [Department of Electrical, Computer, and Systems Engineering](https://www.ecse.rpi.edu/), [School of Engineering](https://eng.rpi.edu/), at [Rensselaer Polytechnic Institute](https://www.rpi.edu/) with a research interests in Computer Architecture and Computer System Design.

 I previously completed a Bachelor of Engineering with honor at [School of Microelectronics](https://sme.sustech.edu.cn/en/), [Southern University of Science and Technology](https://www.sustech.edu.cn/en/), where I worked with [Prof. Quan Chen](https://sme.sustech.edu.cn/en/index/teacher/neiye/id/40.html).